freemansoft/Adafruit-Trinkey-CircuitPython/Indicator-Light-neopixel/README.md

 ## References

 This was created to see if the Adafruit Neo Trinkey could be integrated with various busylight software like https://github.com/JnyJny/busylight .
+That software works with USB attached devices and binds to them with the Vendor ID (VID) an Product ID (PID).
+It turns out that works fine for the Adafruit boards with real VIDs and PIDS.
 I was able to add a driver to busylight to support this board in a busylight fork.